 Frequently Asked Questions

-- What does “chasseur” mean?
-“Chasseur” is French for “hunter.”
-The dish is known as “hunter’s chicken” because it was traditionally made with ingredients that a hunter might gather, such as chicken, wild mushrooms, and herbs found in the forest.
+What does “chasseur” mean in cooking?
+Chasseur is French for “hunter.”
+The dish gets its name because it was traditionally made with ingredients a hunter might find, such as wild mushrooms, herbs, and foraged vegetables.

 Try More Recipes:

-- Hairy Bikers Steak And Stilton Pie Recipe
+- Hairy Bikers Chicken And Mushroom Pie Recipe

 Hairy Bikers Chicken Chasseur Recipe